scttcper/ngx-toastr/README.md

 Toastr Service will return undefined if prevent duplicates is on.

 ### Put toasts in your own container
-In case you want to put toasts in a specific div.
+Put toasts in a specific div inside your application.
+This should probably be somewhere that doesn't get deleted.
 Add `ToastContainerModule.forRoot()` to ngModule after the `ToastrModule.forRoot()` Add a div with `toastContainer` directive on it.
 ```